A Darkness Gathering (1998)

 So anyway, the inn is basically the branching off point to 4 different mini-adventures, each of which needs to be solved to trigger

 you so hard with this horseshit adventure the final encounter.
 I think the best way to review this is to go over each one and describe the tenuous strands of clues that link them together.

 Section I: Fuck you.

-The tower proper is fairly rudementary and the speaker is, of course, a 16th level wizard that just happens to live in the city without people taking clear notice of this.
+The tower proper is only rudementarily described and the speaker is, of course, a 16th level wizard that just happens to live in the city without people taking clear notice of this.
 Really?
 At least the tower guardians are tarted up a bit, black stone golems sculpted like gibbering madmen with little glass bits that look like stars in them.
 Neat.
 Nice treasure also.
 Granite carvings, paintings, a book collection of the writings of a famous philosopher.

 Section II: Beta-faggoting

 The second section involves the disappearance of the herbalist Durgan and the descent into the sewers to save him from the vile monster that plagues the city.
 Finding out the most likely culprit is probably a monster that has been preying on homeless people and that lives in the sewers is almost too easy, but the different ways of finding out this info get it a pass.
 The sewer itself is supposed to be massive so we get something that is fairly innovative, a sort of d20 based encounter flowchart that eventually leads to the pthistic (though this can take a while).